umerhere/confusion-server-express-generator/README.md

 **WARNING BY CHROME**:

 When you will access the https://localhost:3443/ URL, chrome will send you the warning **Your connection is not private**.
 It is because the certificate we are using is a self signed certificate and its not recognized by chrome as a valid certificate.
 We know this is our server and there's nothing harmful in there but otherwise, never ever **PROCEED** with this warning.

+**POSTMAN CONFIGRATION FOR SELFSIGNED SSL**

+Since, we have created a self signed token ubove.
+It is not recognized by chrome as well as on **postman**.
+To test self signed https servers on POSTMAN, disable SSL verification from settings of postman